tevuore/dax64/README.md

 * Macro
     * Block of macro code that can be referred and expanded by macro name

+TODO: what is AsmProgram and what is AsmBlock terms?

 ### 6502 Opcodes

 Opcodes are not hard coded in the code.
 Instead they are read from json file which is converted from